Do you know what to do if you come across a sick, injured or orphaned wild animal?

 Your bird feeder and bath

 Bird feeders and baths can provide wild birds with important calories and water.
 Just don’t put them in front of windows!
 Place feeders and bird baths at least a half-metre away from glass surfaces.
+Also learn how to attract birds with natural, biodegradable, pesticide-free nesting materials.

 Sign up for Queen of Green emails